Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically checked, or an item that is being separated, will certainly call for a survey to locate the new edges as well as lot lines in Minnesota, which must be completely marked so they will certainly never come to be shed.
+Land that has never been precisely checked, or a piece that is being separated, will call for a survey to find the new corners as well as great deal lines in Minnesota, which need to be permanently noted so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.